Fossil Pokémon

 Amaura

-The gleaming light discharging from Aurorus’ sails is a reference to the aurora borealis, a wonderful light marvel close to the north pole.
+The bright light coming from the sails of Aurorus is a reference to the aurora borealis, a beautiful light show near the north pole.

-It has solid ice moves however that is about it.
-Aurorus isn’t the best in fight and my gratefulness for it lies generally on feel.
+It can move like ice, but that’s about it.
+Aurorus isn’t the best in battle, and my appreciation for it is mostly based on how it makes me feel.

 9. Anorith